typesupply/spaceranger/source/html/index.md

 ## Change Log

+### 1.3

+- Fixed a bug that prevented from opening directly from a designspace file instead of from a DSE window.

 ### 1.2

 - Rule changes are now observed.
 Edit your rules in DSE and watch the result update live!
 (Well, after a 0.75 second Subscriber delay.)